 One day I realized that the voice accusing me and telling me I was a malfunctioning person could be wrong.
 Instead of my whole persona being flawed, maybe my thinking was just incorrect.

 “Maybe the thoughts I have about being defective don’t really mean that I am defective.
 Maybe the thoughts are flawed.
 Having flawed thoughts does not make me a flawed person.
-I feel like I am defective down to the core of my being most of the time.
-But just because I feel a certain way doesn’t make me that way.
-I feel like I don’t fit in with most ‘normal people’.
-But what if I’m wrong about that?
 Maybe I am really a good person and I’m just telling myself I am bad because of all the crap I went through as a kid or because my brain is shaped a certain way or my DNA has an extra chromosome or some other reason I don’t even know of.
 Maybe I have just convinced myself that I am different from ‘normal people’, especially when it comes to eating.
-And maybe I don’t feel like I fit in with others because I am telling myself I don’t fit in.
-And maybe I can change those thoughts.
-Maybe?”
+And maybe I can change these thoughts.”

 With this new idea, I realized that breaking out of the spiral of overeating-binging-loathing-dieting-overeating did not have to be about changing my eating behavior.
 To break a cycle, only one thing needs to be changed, and who said it has to be your eating behavior?
 A big part of the binge eating cycle is guilt and self loathing associated with overeating.

 “What if I could change my thoughts instead of my eating behavior?
 Eating does not HAVE to make me feel guilty.
-I choose to feel guilty when I eat too much or eat a forbidden food.
-And if I have a choice to feel guilty, I also have the choice to NOT feel guilty.
-I don’t have to berate myself.”
+I choose to feel guilty when I eat too much or eat a ‘forbidden’ food.
+If I could choose to feel guilty, then I can choose to not feel guilty or at least fight that feeling.

 • I will not feel guilty for any eating behavior, that includes overeating and bingeing.